Lameck-22/step-by-step-guide-on-how-to-create-a-database-postgres-in-Linux-server-using-Linux-commands/README.md

 # step-by-step-guide-on-how-to-create-a-database-postgres-in-Linux-server-using-Linux-commands
-Data Engineers mostly works with databases so I created one of them using Linux servers following the highkighted steps below:
+Data Engineers mostly works with databases so I created one of them using Linux servers following the highlighted steps below:

 ## 1. Server Access
 Log into the server using SSH on port 22.